Lev Manovich: Biography

 Manovich was born in Moscow, USSR, where he studied painting, architecture, computer science, and semiotics.
 After spending several years practicing fine arts, he moved to New York in 1981.
 His interests shifted from still image and physical 3D space to virtual space, moving images, and the use of computers in media.
-While in New York he received an M.A. in Experimental Psychology (NYU, 1988) and additionally worked professionally in 3D computer animation from 1984 to 1992.
+While in New York, he received a M.A. in Experimental Psychology (NYU, 1988) and additionally worked professionally in 3D computer animation from 1984 to 1992.
 He then went on to receive a Ph.D. in Visual and Cultural Studies from the University of Rochester in 1993 under the supervision of Mieke Bal.
-His Ph.D. dissertation The Engineering of Vision from Constructivism to Computers traces the origins of computer media, relating it to the avant-garde of the 1920s.
+His Ph.D. dissertation, The Engineering of Vision from Constructivism to Computers, traces the origins of computer media, relating it to the avant-garde of the 1920s.

 Manovich has worked with computer media as an artist, computer animator, designer, and programmer since 1984.
 His art projects include Little Movies, the first digital film project designed for the Web (1994-1997), Freud-Lissitzky Navigator, a conceptual software for navigating twentieth century history (1999), and Anna and Andy, a streaming novel (2000).
 He is also well known for his insightful articles, including "New Media from Borges to HTML" (2001) and "Database as Symbolic Form" (1998).
-In the latter article, he explains why the databases have become so popular, while juxtaposing them to concepts such as algorithms and narrative.
+In the latter article, he explains why databases have become so popular, while juxtaposing them to concepts such as algorithms and narrative.
 His works have been included in many key international exhibitions of new media art.
-In 2002, Manovich presented his mini-retrospective at the ICA in London under the title Lev Manovich: Adventures of Digital Cinema.
+In 2002, Manovich presented his mini-retrospective at the Institute of Contemporary Arts in London under the title Lev Manovich: Adventures of Digital Cinema.

 Manovich has taught new media art since 1992.
-He has also been a visiting professor at California Institute of the Arts, UCLA, University of Amsterdam, Stockholm University, and University of Art and Design Helsinki.
+He has also been a visiting professor at California Institute of the Arts, University of California, Los Angeles (UCLA), University of Amsterdam, Stockholm University, and University of Art and Design Helsinki.
 In 1993, students of his digital movie making classes at the UCLA Lab for New Media founded the Post-Cinematic Society which organized some of the first digital movie festivals based on his ideas about new media such as database cinema.
+Since 1999, he has given more than 180 lectures on new media in North and South America, Europe and Asia.

 In 2007 Manovich founded the research lab Software Studies Initiative, which was subsequently renamed as the Cultural Analytics Lab in 2016.

-On November 8, 2012, it was announced that Manovich would be joining the faculty of the City University of New York's Graduate Center in January 2013, with the goal of enhancing the graduate schools' digital initiatives.
+On November 8, 2012, it was announced that Manovich would be joining the faculty of the City University of New York's Graduate Center in January 2013, with the goal of enhancing the graduate school's digital initiatives.